nubenetes/awesome-kubernetes/docs/terraform.md

 - [Azure-Samples/private-aks-cluster-terraform-devops 🌟](https://github.com/Azure-Samples/private-aks-cluster-terraform-devops) **This sample shows how to create a private AKS cluster using Terraform and Azure DevOps.**
 - [build5nines.com: Terraform: Create an AKS Cluster 🌟](https://build5nines.com/terraform-create-an-aks-cluster/)

+### Terraform and OCI
+- [oracle-quickstart/oci-arch-db-migration](https://github.com/oracle-quickstart/oci-arch-db-migration/tree/master/oci-arch-ee-exa-db-mig) This code will help you deploy a compute instance and Exadata Cloud Service (Quarter Rack) database system in Oracle Cloud Infrastructure.

 ==}